Best Season for Everest Base Camp Helicopter Tour

 Cultural and Festive Highlights during the Best Season

-In addition to the festivals, the best season for the Everest Base Camp Helicopter Tour also aligns with other significant cultural and religious holidays in Nepal.
+In addition to the festivals, the best season for the Everest Helicopter Tour package also aligns with other significant cultural and religious holidays in Nepal.
 For example, the Hindu festival of Dashain and Tihar, which usually falls in October or November, brings an atmosphere of joy and merriment throughout the country.
 Travelers can witness the colorful decorations, lively street processions, and the lighting of oil lamps (diyas) that illuminate the surroundings.
 Engaging in these cultural festivities adds an extra layer of cultural immersion and enriches the overall experience of the helicopter tour, allowing visitors to connect with the local traditions and celebrate alongside the Nepali people.

 Safety Precautions for Different Seasons